 If you don’t write it down, it won’t get passed down!

 We spend our lives making plans: plans for the weekend, plans for our career, and plans for our family.
 Many people today even take the time to draw up a will early in life, so that everything will be in order in case anything happens.
-But,.does a will cover everything?
+But, does a will cover everything?
 Does it fill the emotional void of the passing of a loved one or close friend?
 Is there something else we should plan to leave behind for family and friends when we are gone?

 One of the most important things we can leave our loved ones, according to author Susan Fielder, is a collection of personal remembrances.
 Her new book, My Living Legacy: A Personal Journal to Guide Loved Ones, is a thoughtful guide devoted to helping people preserve their feelings, recollections, and memories in a heartfelt document that will be treasured by friends and family.

 “In 1979, I lost my grandmother, and I felt her loss more deeply than I could have imagined,” says Fielder.
-“I felt so sad that my grandmother hadn’t written a note telling me how much she loved me and giving me some guiding words of wisdom as she always had before.
+“I felt so sad that my grandmother hadn’t written a note telling me how much she loved me or given me some guiding words of wisdom as she always had before.
 I realized then that the grieving process would have been much different, much easier, if only I could have read her handwriting and felt her energy.”.

 Fielders’s experience trying to cope with her grandmother’s death, as well as the death of her mother and others close to her, inspired My Living Legacy.
 This poignant and practical workbook deals with difficult subjects in a gentle but thorough manner to bring comfort and closure to those left behind.
 The easy-to-use, fill out format allows the user to create a personal journal that will both instruct loved ones regarding last wishes and touch them with the legacy of a life well-lived.
 Included will be: